 There also are options for postoperative breast radiation therapy.
 Total breast radiation is most commonly utilized.
 However, partial breast radiation is an option for some patients.
 Partial breast radiation delivers radiation locally to the site where the cancer was removed and requires much less time than total breast radiation.

-Dr. Wendy Cornett, a breast surgeon at GHS states; “As part of planning for each patient’s surgery we look at all the tests to make sure we offer the best procedure for each individual patient”.
+Dr. Wendy Cornett, a breast surgeon at Prisma Health states; “As part of planning for each patient’s surgery we look at all the tests to make sure we offer the best procedure for each individual patient”.

 To learn more about our surgeons, please follow the provided links above.
 If you would like an appointment to the Breast Cancer Multidisciplinary Cancer Center or have any questions about our program, please call us at (864) 454-8282.